Features How It Works Gift Types Occasions Why Us FAQ Reach Us Blog 🚀 Coming Soon

-"How much should I spend on a wedding gift?" is one of the most universally googled social questions.
-And for good reason — get it badly wrong in either direction and you risk giving offence or damaging a relationship.
-Too little reads as cheap or dismissive; too much creates awkward social imbalance.
+"How much should I spend on a wedding gift?" is one of the most universally searched social questions.
+Get it badly wrong in either direction and you risk giving offence or damaging a relationship.
+Too little reads as cheap; too much creates awkward social imbalance.

 The Four Factors That Affect the Right Gift Amount